COP4655-MobileApps-Fall2023/cop4655-mobile-apps-final-project-group-13/README.md

 - [ ] Search
 * User can search for a specific recipe they are looking for
 - [ ] Profile
-* User can view their name and recipes created by them
+* User can view their name and username
+* User can go to their personal recipes

 ### 3. Navigation